GreyRook/code-with-style/docs/k8s/index.md

      * `image-name`: `gr--somegroup--project-awesome/run-http`

-### Reasoning
+???
+Reasoning

-#### Easy tracing the origin of image's origin
+      **Easy tracing the origin of image's origin**

       The source code location allows for identifying corresponding code, configurations, and CI pipelines.

-#### Name uniquness
+      **Name uniquness**

       Usage of packages names (e.g. as definied in pyproject.toml or package.json) might lead to clashes in image names as packages across languages might use the same name for a package.
       E.g. a HTML/CSS/JS-based frontend and the corresponding python backend implementations.

 #### Permissions